jellyfin/jellyfin-mpv-shim/README.md

 2. Install TK and mpv. `brew install tcl-tk mpv`
 3. Install python3 with TK support. `FLAGS="-I$(brew --prefix tcl-tk)/include" pyenv install 3.8.1`
 4. Set this python3 as the default. `pyenv global 3.8.1`
-5. Install jellyfin-mpv-shim and pystray. `pip3 install --upgrade jellyfin-mpv-shim pystray`
+5. Install jellyfin-mpv-shim and pystray. `pip3 install --upgrade jellyfin-mpv-shim[gui]`
 6. Run `jellyfin-mpv-shim`.

+Display mirroring is not tested on OSX, but may be installable with 'pip3 install --upgrade jellyfin-mpv-shim[mirror]`.

 ## Building on Windows